 Pruning and training

-Clip evergreen hedges such as privet (Ligustrum), box (Buxus - right) and Lonicera nitida* if needed.
+Clip evergreen hedges such as privet (Ligustrum), box (Buxus – pictured) and Lonicera ligustrina var. yunnanensis if needed.
 If they are not too woody, shredded clippings can be added to the compost heap.
+Check thoroughly for any nesting birds before starting any trimming.

-Thin out new shoots on trees and shrubs that were pruned in winter to stimulate growth.
-Remove crossing stems and prevent overcrowding of new growth.
+Thin out new shoots on trees and shrubs stimulated by winter pruning.
+Remove crossing stems and reduce overcrowding of new growth.

 Prune out any remaining frost damage from affected evergreen shrubs.

-Prune flowering shrubs such as Deutzia, Kolkwitzia, Weigela and Philadelphus after they have finished flowering.
-If this job is left too late, the new growth put on after pruning may not have sufficient ripening time to flower well next year.
+Prune flowering shrubs such as Deutzia, Kolkwitzia, Weigela and Philadelphus after flowering has finished.
+If this is left until later, the new growth put on after pruning may not have sufficient ripening time to flower well next year.

 Evergreens such as Viburnum tinus can also still be trimmed this month.